 Our board members supported us through crazy ride and I am so thankful for them.

 First my co-founder, Rebecca has been the one with the crazy ideas and the first to say why not?
 Thank you for this crazy ride!
-Rebecca is working with Mama Doctors.
-This is a wonderful resource for moms worldwide!
-She is also working on body positivity, health and wellness, and eventually dancing for birth at Impulse Studio.
+Rebecca is a wonderful resource for moms worldwide!
+She is also working on body positivity, health and wellness blogs and eventually returning to attending births as a Doula and Perinatal Educator.
 All the while she is homeschooling and doing all the other household nonsense necessary to keep moving forward.

 In the time since founding, we have had four board members welcome five new babies.
 Parenting is a full time gig, and we are are so grateful for the time they have dedicated to this organization throughout their own parenting journey.
 Thank you Beth, Crystal, and Emily for coming to so many events and meetings with little squishes in tow!